-Jeju Island was considered a good market for real estate investments in hospitality properties, like resorts, villas, and vacation homes, but the market has cooled down a bit.
+Jeju Island was previously considered a great market for investments in hospitality properties, including resorts, villas, and vacation homes.

 In 2009, the total area covered with properties was only 49,000 square meters, which has now increased to more than 485,000 square meters.

-After March 2017, we saw a big change when the Chinese government asked travel operators in China to stop selling tour packages to Korea.
+After March 2017, the Chinese government temporarily asked travel operators to stop selling tour packages to Korea.
 This severely affected tourism and subsequently the real estate sector on Jeju Island.

 Also, there were a few protests against the ever-increasing tourists and foreigners by the locals.
-Due to these protests, the Korean government has also suspended the plan for the second airport.
+Due to the protests, the Korean government temporarily suspended the plan for a second airport.

-The anti-tourists protests, as well as political tensions between the two countries (over the installation of American anti-missile system by Korea), are causing a decline in investments from China, affecting the market.
+The anti-tourist protests, as well as political tensions between the two countries (over the installation of the American anti-missile system by Korea), also caused a decline in investments from China, which affected the market.

-Even if the number of tourists and investments slumped, Jeju Island still attracts a significant number of Chinese visitors and investors.
+Despite seeing a slump in tourists and investments, Jeju Island still attracts plenty of Chinese visitors and investors.

 Where should I buy property on Jeju Island?

-Jeju City is the largest city and also the capital city.
-It’s the only city that has an international airport as well as a seaport.
-This makes it the main entry point to the island, not surprisingly, property prices are higher than the other major city, Seogwipo.
+Worth mentioning is also that it’s the only city on the island that has an international airport as well as a seaport, even if a second one is underway.
+This makes it the main entry point to the island.

-It’s known for its beaches and tourist resorts and makes a good option if you want to invest in hospitality properties.
+Seogwipo is the second-biggest city with a population of around 160,000 people.
+It’s known for its beaches, resorts, and is a good option if you want to invest in hospitality properties.

 Jungmun Tourist Area

-This is a neighboring area of Seogwipo City that‘s specifically developed for tourists.
-The Jungmun Tourist Area is also a good option for investment in hotels and tourist villas.
+Jungmun Tourist Area is a neighboring area of Seogwipo City, specifically developed for tourists.
+The Jungmun Tourist Area is also a good option for investment in hotels and villas.

-As Jeju Island enjoys a status of Special Autonomous Province, it has different visa and immigration policies than Mainland Korea.
+Jeju Island enjoys the status of being a Special Autonomous Province and has different visa and immigration policies than the mainland.